htrajan/ht-drawsteel/Classes/Shadow/3rd-Level Features/7-Insight Abilities/Pinning Shot.md

 # Pinning Shot (7 Insight)

-One missile—placed well and placed hard.
+One missile-placed well and placed hard.

 |                                      |                        |
 | :----------------------------------- | :--------------------- |